PhilipSCA/philanderson-co-uk/james/learning/business.md

 Break even - Costs are equal to revenue, so business is no longer making a loss.
 Margin of safety - Gap between sales and break-even point

+----------------------------------------------------09/03/24-----------------------------------------------------------------
+Enterprise - Business that an entrepreneur starts Innovation - Adapting an existing invention and bringing it to the market Invention - A new idea or product made and sold on market Obsolete - Out of use product
+Gap in the market - An area in an industry which applies to no product.

+----------------------------------------------------10/3/24------------------------------------------------------------------
+Risk - Chance of loss/damage or gain
+Business failure - Owner losing savings -> breakdown Financial loss - Debts to be paid and liabilities Cash-flow forecast - See cash income/outcome, revenue and net/gross profits Business success - Surviving and making constant sales Profit - Money income is above costs
+Independence - Experience to run a business alone and lead Added value - Difference between the cost of material to selling price Good design - Products that look good can be charged for more Brand name - A brand means customers associate it with better quality Quality - Higher quality products will obviously be charged for more Convenience - Easier and quicker to access/use will allow people to pay more.
+Unique feature - Having a USP creates product differentiation E-commerce - An online business, a website Understanding customers - Learning about customers and what they do and why Price - Amount a customer is willing to pay for a product Efficiecny and reliability - Products need to be good standard consistently Great design - Add a premium customers could pay more for SMART - Specific, Measureable, Achieveable, Realistic and Time-bound

 ```